Qiskit/qiskit-metapackage/docs/the_elements.rst

 for a desirable end-user experience, as well as the efficient handling of layers of optimization, pulse scheduling and backend communication.

-Terra is organized in six main moudles:
+Qiskit Terra is organized in six main moudles:

 `Circuit <autodoc/qiskit.circuit.html>`__
    A quantum circuit is a model for quantum computing in which a computation is done by performing a